frame-lang/frame-docs/index.rst

 What is Frame?
 --------------
 Frame is a Domain Specific Language (DSL) language for both designing and programming Frame **systems**.
-Embedded in each Frame system is an automaton, also known as a state machine or Turing machine.
+Embedded in each Frame system is an **automaton**, also known as a state machine or Turing machine.
 For simplicity, Frame simply refers to this part of a system as the **machine**.

 Using the open source **Framepiler** tool, Frame programs are transpiled to other languages